dadi/web/docs/page_specification.md

 #### Routing

-The `route` property is used to specify the URL for the page.
+The `route.path` property is used to specify the URL for the page.
 The default value for this property is a route matching the page name.
 For example if the page name is `books` the route becomes `/books`.

+##### Route Constraints

+In the case of ambiguous routes it is possible to provide Rosecomb with a constraint method or datasource to check a matching route against some business logic or database records.

+###### Constraint Methods

+###### Constraint Datasources

 ##### Named Parameters
 It is possible to specify a route containing named parameters which can be utilised by the datasources attached to the page.